sanderjo/sabnzbd-nogil-docker/README.md

 # Notes

-Does not work on riscv64 because deadsnakes does not suppor riscv64
+Does not work on riscv64 because deadsnakes does not support riscv64